A photographic series of environmental portraits captured during the global Coronavirus (COVID-19) pandemic.

 Peter N.

-I'm a 36 year old tailor - work's pretty much dried up.
-I live with my partner who's working from home and a housemate.
-We have a pomeranian called Dragon who provides us with comfort.
-I'll be either holding him or my GF, depends who's nicer to me on the day.
+I’m a 36-year-old tailor — work’s pretty much dried up.
+I live with my partner, who’s working from home, and a housemate.
+We have a Pomeranian called Dragon who provides us with comfort.
+I’ll be holding either him or my girlfriend — depends who’s nicer to me on the day.

 Kyra P.